rajanverma-me/secret_code/README.md

 # PERFORM THESE STEPS IN ORDER TO USE THE APPLICATION

 This app is a part of recuitment test.
-I thought to make it open sp you can use the code as per the provided guidelines, read following steps to get familiar to the application.
+I thought to make it open sp you can use the code as per the provided guidelines, read following steps to get familiar to the application...

 * Do the bundle install.